• Home

 For those who follow the Standard American Diet, you eat way more of these oils than you realize because they are in most prepackaged foods and fast foods.
 These seed oils are wreaking havoc in your body.

-How to Avoid Seed Oils
+How to Avoid Seed Oils in Your Diet

 For starters, buy olive oil and butter for cooking and baking.
 Other great fat sources are coconut oil, ghee (clarified butter), and beef tallow.
 Since a study done by UC Davis found that most avocado oil is polluted with other seed oils, I would avoid avocado oil unless it is from a reputable source.
 Also, buy unrefined olive oil or even better cold-pressed olive oil.
 Both are better choices than refined olive oil which has been chemically processed.